Following God's voice

 In 2010, I arrived in South Africa and started a journey of serving with Hands at Work.
 This journey has been the most challenging thing I have ever done but also the most rewarding, encouraging and deeply humbling thing I have ever done.
 I’ve been shaped and challenged and hopefully taken on a journey where I’ve become more mature.
 In essence, I feel like I’ve grown up here.
 6 years on and despite a difficult past 18 months of ill health, the loss of a close family member and other challenges, I can truly say that I’ve never felt more called to spend my life on behalf of the poor and to serve ‘the least of these’.
 My dependence on God has deepened and so has my commitment to want to align myself with the suffering of His people.
 Africa has become home and I can only look forward in expectation to all that God has yet to do through me.

-Catherine is originally from Hampshire in the UK but now lives and serves in South Africa on the partnerships team bridging the gap between Africa and our partners in the International church.
-She additionally serves with the communications team.
+Catherine is originally from Hampshire in the UK but now lives and serves in South Africa on the Support Team, providing assistance and experience toward building capacity within Hands at Work.

 Are YOU being called?
 Come!